gaehlerm/SoftwareEngineering/README.md

 ## Exceptions

 Exceptions happen in cases where the software is supposed to do something but it unexpectedly can’t.
 Some examples are writing files if there is not enough disk space left or a division by zero occurs.
 Though some programming languages can return infinity.
-There are not too many things in every day programming where an exception might occur.
-Mostly input/output (IO).
+These things may happend and there are not too many things in every day programming where an exception might occur.
+Mostly input/output (IO) if some connection cannot be established, divisions by zero, but also logical errors in your code.
 Yet these cases have to be taken care of.
 The user has to be noticed to fix the problem.

 User input should always be validated right away.
 Are all values correct?
 When writing and supporting your own code this is not a big deal, but users need human readable feedback.
 A "division by 0" error message is of no use when the input file has 10 variables that are all 0.
 The user should know which of these variables caused the exception.
 Check the sensitive values and return a useful message.
-"Invalid input: price cannot be 0", makes it much easier to track down the source of the problem.
+"Invalid input: number of items cannot be 0", makes it much easier to track down the source of the problem.
 Check the values that are sensitive and return an appropriate error message right away.
 If there is some invalid state, you should throw an exception as early as possible.
 Check if there is enough disk space before you start writing a file.
 Check if a division by zero can occure before you start your calculation.

 In case of problems with the internet connection or missing disk space, the user needs a corresponding error message to be able to resolve the issue. "no network connection available", "not enough disk space", etc.

 ### Wrapping exceptions

 You don’t want exceptions to leave your code.
 This will crash the software.
 It is not a big deal for a small standalone project as it should probably be terminated anyway.
 But in serious software development you cannot allow this to happen.
 Your software has to be able to recover from an exception.
 It is recommended to define your own error types.
-Put a try except block around the whole code to catch your custom exceptions.
+Put a try except block around the whole code to catch all your custom exceptions.
 Custom exceptions mean that the user did something wrong and you were expecting this faulty behavior to happen.
+You should give the user a meaningful error message explaining why the exception occured and what he should do to fix it.

 Add another except block at the end of the program in order to catch all other kind of exceptions.
 These are errors you didn't foresee.
 Bugs.
 Write a different error message and kindly ask the user to contact your support.
-The cause of this error message is a programming error.
+The cause of this error message is a logical issue in your code.
+Write an error message to contact your customer support in order to fix the code.

 Raise exceptions right away if the program goes into an invalid state and return a message to the user what went wrong.
 It is not worth trying to deal with a semi invalid state (also known as walking wounded).
 This is not worth the effort, you won't be able to fix the state.
 Exceptions originating not from faulty user input should result in a message about the cause what is wrong.

 As the C++ Core Guideline E.31 states: "Properly order your catch clauses" [C++ Core Guidelines explained].
 Meaning that you should always first catch specific exceptions and then more general ones.
-This is because specific exceptions allow you to give the user more specific information about the problem.
-Meanwhile a general exception is more likely a bug than wrong behavior of the user.
+This is because specific exceptions allow you to give the user more specific information about the problem such that the user can fix it without your help.
+General exceptions are an indication that you were not expecting this problem to occure and the customer is not expected to fix it on his own.

 The try catch block around the main function should make sure that no exceptions leave the program.
 Following the above rule it should look something like this: